-During February 2020, the School entered into a non-cancelable operating lease for office equipment.
+The School has a non-cancelable operating lease for office equipment.
 The lease requires monthly lease payments totaling \$2,489.
-Rent expense for the years ended June 30, 2021 and 2020 amounted to approximately \$30,000 and \$12,400, respectively.
+Rent expense for the years ended June 30, 2022 and 2021 amounted to approximately \$30,000.
 Future minimum lease payments for office equipment are as follows: